s4ke/docker-lviv-2022/README.md

 # docker-lviv-2022

-This repository contains the code for the workshop at Lviv AI Summer School 2022.
+This repository contains the code for the workshop at Lviv AI Summer School 2022 by [NeuroForge](https://neuroforge.de/)

 # Prerequisites